Isomaltulose synthase

-Hence, this enzyme has one substrate, sucrose, and one product, 6-O-Alpha-D-Glucopyranosyl-D-Fructofuranose.
+Hence, this enzyme has one substrate, sucrose (table sugar), and one product, 6-O-alpha-D-glucopyranosyl-D-fructofuranose (also known as isomaltulose or palatinose).
+It converts the α-1,2 glycosidic linkage between glucose and fructose in sucrose into the α-1,6 glycosidic linkage between glucose and fructose in isomaltulose.

-This enzyme belongs to the family of isomerases, specifically those intramolecular transferases transferring other groups.
+This enzyme belongs to the family of isomerases.
 The systematic name of this enzyme class is sucrose glucosylmutase.
-Other names in common use include isomaltulose synthetase, sucrose alpha-glucosyltransferase, and trehalulose synthase.
+Other names in common use include sucrose isomerase, sucrose alpha-glucosyltransferase, and trehalulose synthase.

+The isomaltulose synthase of the bacterium Protaminobacter rubrum is commonly used in the industrial production of isomaltulose.